frida/frida-website/_i18n/en/_docs/stalker.md

 time we see a return instruction and get a nice performance boost.
 Simple!

 However, we must bear in mind that not all calls will result in a return.
-A common technique for hostile or specialize code is to make a call in order to use the `LR` to determine the current position of the instruction pointer.
-This value may then be used for introspection purposes (e.g. to validate code to detect modification, to decrypt or unscramble code etc).
+A common technique for hostile or specialized code is to make a call in order to use the `LR` to determine the current position of the instruction pointer.
+This value may then be used for introspection purposes (e.g. to validate code to detect modification, to decrypt or unscramble code, etc.).

 Also, remember that the user can use a custom transform to modify instructions as they see fit, they can insert instructions which modify register